-- Unsubsidized Federal Stafford loans
+- 1. Unsubsidized Federal Stafford loans

-- 2. Subsidized Federal Stafford loans
+- Subsidized Federal Stafford loans

+Unsubsidized Direct Stafford lo

 - 3. Unsubsidized Direct Stafford loans (other than PLUS loans)

-- Subsidized Direct Stafford loans
+- 4. Subsidized Direct Stafford loans

-- Federal Perkins loans
+- 5. Federal Perkins loans

-- Federal PLUS loans 6.
+- 6. Federal PLUS loans

-- Direct PLUS loans
+- 7. Direct PLUS loans

-- Federal Pell Grants for which a return of funds is required.
+- 8. Federal Pell Grants for which a return of funds is required.

-- Academic Competitiveness Grants for which a return of funds is required.
+- 9. Academic Competitiveness Grants for which a return of funds is required.

-- National Smart Grants for which a return of funds is required.
+- 10. National Smart Grants for which a return of funds is required.

 - 11. Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

 - 12. Other Title IV aid

-- Other Federal, State, Private or Institutional Aid
+- 13. Other Federal, State, Private or Institutional Aid

 - 14. The Student

-For more detailed information on the entire refund procedures for Financial Aid students or about the calculation of refund amounts, contact the Financial Aid Office.
+For more detailed information on the entire refund procedures or about the calculation of refund amounts, contact the Financial Aid Office.

-Bookstore Textbook Refunds
+Bookstore Refunds